rictoo/UKBB-Multilayer-CVD-Predict/README.md

 Group 1: **Environmental Determinants of Cardiovascular Disease**

-Purpose: This project contains the analytical pipeline to generate the statistical inferences in the research project.
+This project contains the analytical pipeline to generate the statistical inferences in the research project.

 Pre-processing is performed in the preprocessing.Rmd file followed by analysis in analysis.Rmd.